 REMARKABLE CAREER: It’s the 10-15% annual increases that start to churn the waters.
 10-15% increases are not out of the realm of possibility if you make it to the C-Suite or other high-level executive position.
 If we assume you can average increases in this range for 30 years, the value of your career will land somewhere between $8.2M and $21.7M.

 Note: When you are strategizing how to maximize your career and expand your value, keep your eye out for huge steps that transcend a typical increase.
 See my Year 7, and Year 9, for example (in the table below).
 For details on those steps, read this.
 Then, even with smaller increases in following years, you are obviously working off a drastically increased base, netting a higher dollar figure even with a smaller % in all subsequent years.
 Similarly, negotiate your starting salary aggressively for the same reason.
+Consider joining Pathrise to learn how to land a high paying job and negotiate your up your compensation.
+In their program, you will learn all the secrets from industry experts, armed with proprietary tools and data, to make more money.
 Even $10,000 more to start will make a huge difference over time, as you build the increases off of it.
 This is exactly what I was able to do because I had added a valuable skill set, to the tune of $15,000 dollars more starting salary than my peers (in my first job out of college).

 I’m personally aiming to keep myself on the Remarkable Career path.
 By the end of 2018 my career will be eleven years old and thus far I have managed to grow my income by a compounded 21% (see below).
 I have had a very good run these past five years!
 “Actual income” is what I actually earned in those years and is not necessarily what my salary + bonus was, due to the fact that in some jobs my bonus was paid out in the following year.
 I did it this way because I wanted the compound rate to be reflective of what I had actually earned.